 The goal is to produce a mount that will be calm and obedient under the most stressful conditions by building up a horse's tolerance to unusual sights and sounds.

 The Mobile Police Department Mounted Unit was created through a grant of the U.S. Department of Housing and Urban Development (HUD) in 1991 with a mission to patrol the public housing developments of Mobile.
 After two years, HUD turned over the unit to the city.
-The Mounted Unit consists of one lieutenant, one sergeant, one corporal and five officers.
-They currently have 10 mounts including Quarter Horses, Percheron/Quarter Horse cross, Dutch Warmblood/Thoroughbred cross, Belgian, American Paint and Belgian cross horses.
+The Mounted Unit consists of one sergeant and four officers.
+They currently have seven mounts including a Percheron, Dutch Warmblood/Thoroughbred Cross, Belgian and Friesian.